Adaptive Approximate Policy Iteration: EXPERIMENTS

 We approximate all value functions using least-squares Monte Carlo, i.e. linear regression from state-action features to empirical returns.
 For MDPs with a large or continuous state space $\cX$, updating per-state learning rates can be impractical.
-Instead, we store the weights of past $Q$-functions in memory, and for each state in the trajectory, we compute the learning rate using a subset of $n_k \leq 30$ randomly-selected past weight vectors (we correct the scale of the estimate by multiplying with $\sqrt{k / n_k}$.
-For Boltzmann policies, we tune the constant $\eta$ for the learning rate $\eta_k(x)$ in the range $[0.01, 1]$.
+Instead, we store the weights of past Q-functions in memory, and for each state in the trajectory, we compute the learning rate using a subset of $n_k \leq 30$ randomly-selected past weight vectors (we correct the scale of the estimate by multiplying with $\sqrt{k / n_k}$.
+With rich function approximation such that neural networks, one can keep a fixed buffer with a subset of the previous Q-functions (chosen in a randomized way, or keeping the most recent K networks as in \cite{lazic2019politex}), or train distillation networks that summarize the sum of previous Q-functions.
+Another possibility is to parameterize $\pi_k$ and optimize the objective w.r.t. the parameters.
+For Boltzmann policies, we tune the constant $\eta$ for the learning rate $\eta_k(x)$ in the range $[0.01, 100]$.
 For each environment and algorithm we evaluate $-\sum_{s=1}^t r_t/t$ and plot the mean and standard deviation over 50 runs.
-We show results on the following three environments.
+The environments we evaluate on are as follows.

 \textbf{Tabular ergodic MDPs.} We consider a simple tabular MDP where $r(1, a)=1$, $r(x, a)=0$ for $x \neq 1$.
 On any action in state 1, the environment transitions to a randomly chosen state $x \neq 1$.
 On action 1 in a state $x \neq 1$, the environment transitions to state $x-1$ with probability 0.9, and to a randomly chosen state with probability 0.1.
 On all other actions in $x \neq 1$, the environment transitions to a randomly chosen state.
-We represent state-action pairs using one-hot indicator vectors of size $\cX \cA$, and experiment with different sizes of the state and action spaces $\cX$ and $\cA$.
+We represent state-action pairs using one-hot indicator vectors of size $|\cX|| \cA|$, and experiment with different sizes of the state and action spaces $\cX$ and $\cA$.